 In 1971 the King’s Road location was known as Paradise Garage and future Sex Pistols manager Malcolm McLaren and partner Patrick Casey manned a little rock memorabilia stand located in the back of the store.
 When the owners of Paradise got evicted McLaren and Casey took over the entire venue and named it Let it Rock expanding their inventory with clothing that was designed by McLaren’s school teacher girlfriend Vivienne Westwood.

-In 1974 the shop was gutted, renovated and re-opened under the name SEX.
-The store specialized in fetish and bondage gear as well as numerous t-shirt designs that caused an uproar by depicting Taboo sexual imagery, ie gay cowboys – think Brokeback three decades ago.
+In 1974 the shop was gutted, renovated, and re-opened under the name SEX.
+The store specialized in fetish and bondage gear as well as numerous t-shirt designs that caused an uproar by depicting Taboo sexual imagery, ie gay cowboys – think Brokeback four decades ago.

 McLaren and Westwood’s relationship eventually deteriorated, they split and closed the store in September of 1980.
 In 1981 the venue underwent its final make-over and began operating as World’s End.
-The location is still in operation and the amazingly the name seems has survived two decades and appears to have stuck.
-The once mom and pop operation is now in the hands of their son, Joe Corre.
+The location is still in operation and amazingly the name seems has survived three decades and appears to have stuck.
+The once mom-and-pop operation is now in the hands of their son, Joe Corre.

 How fitting the once controversial shirts have continued to cause a stir in modern times.
 In 2008 it was revealed that massive amounts of counterfeit Seds clothing had changed hands and even duped museum experts.
 A battle between McClaren and the alleged distributor of the fakes ensued and was documented by numerous fashion blogs.
-Check out our comments section for the full scoop and our marketplace for Seditionaries tees.
+Check out our comments section for the full scoop.